mtruninger/mtruninger.github.io/_pages/about.md

 <p>She has published in <i>The Leadership Quarterly</i> and
 <i>Frontiers in Psychology</i>, and presented at the Academy of
 Management, SIOP, and the European Academy of Management.
-Her current research examines how team cultures of belonging generate members' intrinsic prosocial motivation for collaboration.</p>
+Her current research examines how team cultures of belonging generate intrinsic prosocial motivation for collaboration.</p>
 </div>